Skip to main content

 Not claiming higher-rate pension tax relief

-HMRC only automatically gives 20% relief on pension contributions.
-Higher-rate taxpayers must claim the additional 20-25% via Self Assessment or by calling HMRC to adjust their tax code.
+HMRC only automatically gives basic-rate relief on relief-at-source pension contributions.
+Higher-rate and additional-rate taxpayers must claim the rest via Self Assessment or by asking HMRC to adjust their tax code; the time limit applies, so claim within the window in the Taxes Management Act.

 Not using your ISA allowance before 5 April